bcgsc/mavis/docs/source/glossary.rst

         SLURM is a job scheduling system for cluster management see https://slurm.schedmd.com/quickstart.html.

     BWA
         BWA is an alignement tool.
-See https://github.com/lh3/bwa
+See https://github.com/lh3/bwa for install instructions.

     :ref:`HGVS <den-Dunnen-2016>`
         Community based standard of reccommendations for variant notation.
 See http://varnomen.hgvs.org/